Allaby-lab/PIA-accessories/README.txt

 Filter_Summary_Basics_or_MEGAN_exs_by_control.pl
 ----------------------------------------------
 -   Filters at least one PIA Summary Basic or MEGAN "-ex" file by a corresponding negative control.
 -   Taxa present in the control are not automatically excluded.
-Instead, this script accepts taxa in the control if the number of control hits is below x % of the number of hits in the sample. x is an option but defaults to 0.02.
+Instead, this script script accepts taxa in the control if the ratio between the number of hits in the control and in the sample (control/sample) is below x. x is an option but defaults to 0.02.

 To run:
 perl Filter_Summary_Basics_or_MEGAN_exs_by_control.pl -t [optional new threshold] -c [control] [at least one sample]